EnneagramGut Center

 1w9 – The Idealist

 The 1w9 variant combines the Reformer's principled drive with the Peacemaker's desire for inner harmony and detachment.
-According to Riso and Hudson (1996), individuals with a Nine wing tend to be more philosophical, reserved, and emotionally contained than their 1w2 counterparts.
+According to Riso and Hudson (1996), individuals with a Nine wing be more philosophical, reserved, and emotionally contained than their 1w2 counterparts.
 The Nine wing softens the One's inner critic with equanimity and broadens their perspective, often leading to a more impersonal, idealistic approach to reform.
-These individuals may gravitate toward teaching, scholarship, or quiet advocacy, preferring to influence through reasoned argument rather than direct confrontation.
-However, the 1w9 may also struggle with emotional detachment and passive resistance when under stress.
+These individuals gravitate toward teaching, scholarship, or quiet advocacy, preferring to influence through reasoned argument rather than direct confrontation.
+However, the 1w9 also struggle with emotional detachment and passive resistance when under stress.

 1w2 – The Advocate

 The 1w2 variant merges the Reformer's moral conviction with the Helper's interpersonal warmth and desire to serve.
-Riso and Hudson (1996) note that individuals with a Two wing tend to be more outgoing, persuasive, and people-oriented, channeling their principles into direct advocacy for individuals and causes.
+Riso and Hudson (1996) note that individuals with a Two wing be more outgoing, persuasive, and people-oriented, channeling their principles into direct advocacy for individuals and causes.
 The Two wing adds emotional energy and a compelling communicative style that makes the 1w2 particularly effective in roles involving leadership, counseling, or social justice work.
 Palmer (1988) observes that this wing variant is more relationally engaged and may be more prone to the One's pattern of believing they know what is best for others, which can lead to well-intentioned but unsolicited advice.

 Growth Direction